 DIVE THE MOST ISOLATED STUNNING ISLAND IN THE SOUTH ATLANTIC!

 There are no two ways about it, St Helena is incredible.
-The island has only been open for airtravellers for a couple of years, but my God is it worth it.
 For many years St Helena Island was an inaccessible rock in the South Atlantic Ocean.
 It was so hard to get to, that it was chosen as Napoleon’s prison island.
 The British kept quite a few people on the island including Boer Prisoners of war.
 But this remoteness ended when Spider Hill Aerodrome opened the island to the world.
-The world has to come through Johannesburg, but twice a week in summer, a jet aircraft lands at St Helena.
+The world has to come through Johannesburg, but once a week a jet aircraft lands at St Helena.

 For experienced divers St Helena has a series of deep dives, wreck dives, underwater pinnacle dives, and wall dives with schools of pelagics swarming around you.
 For the intermediate level diver, St Helena has multi-level dives, reef dives, and swim-throughs from 6 metres to 26 metres.
 And for the beginner, there are a series of enchanting 6-12 m wreck and reef dives that play host to schools of smaller fish and endemic species.
 St Helena should now be on every diver’s diving holiday list.
 Dive St Helena is a must, while it remains so charming and quiet.

 ST HELENA- BRITAIN’S TROPICAL DIVING DESTINATION

 The diving tours in St Helena are absolutely unique.
 St Helena is not an island with white sandy beaches, she is an outcrop of rock, that was deemed so isolated that the French Emperor Napoleon was exiled here by the British Government.
 Indeed he died on the rock and was buried here.